 How does breathing impact the body and mind

 The researchers found that deep breathing exercises are even better than hypnotics and medication.

 Deep breathing triggers a signal telling your brain to calm down.
 It alleviates symptoms like faster heart rates, high blood pressure, and faster breathing.

 We breathe differently during our most relaxed moments when we are falling asleep or waking up.
 This is why deep breathing helps us to relax.

-Stress relief.
-Breathing exercises are good for helping our bodies to cope with stress, especially when you add it to a morning exercise routine.
+Breathing exercises are good for helping our bodies to cope with stress, especially when you add them to a morning exercise routine.

 Breathing exercises for sleep